naverwhale/whaleos-kernel/Documentation/kernel-hacking/locking.rst

 the read lock, grabs a write lock and inserts the object has a race condition.

-If you don't see why, please stay the fuck away from my code.
+If you don't see why, please stay away from my code.

 Racing Timers: A Kernel Pastime
 -------------------------------